 Media Literacy Skills

 As I mentioned previously, media literacy is the ability to access, analyze, evaluate, and create media.
 It’s a critical skill in today’s digital age where we are constantly exposed to an array of media platforms such as social media, newspapers, magazines, TV, and more.
-Here are some key media literacy skills:
+Here are some key media literacy skills as conceptualized by Potter (2004):

 Media Literacy Examples